 A hearing was held on August 16, at which opposing viewpoints were voiced.
 Citizens were not allowed a vote on the matter.
 On Friday, August 18, the fountain was removed.
-It's fate is uncertain as of this writing, August 21, 2017.
-There is a report that it was damaged during removal.
+At last report, it was sitting under tarps, in a field, at an undisclosed location.

 As one writer on social media put it: